awslabs/ec2-spot-labs/workshops/running-amazon-ec2-workloads-at-scale/README.md

 	cp -avr ../codedeploy/* .
 	```

-1. You'll need to modify the deployment scripts in order to implement using the RDS database instance.
-Edit **scripts/configure_db.sh**.
-Replace **%endpoint%** with the **Endpoint** of the database instance (e.g. **runningamazonec2workloadsatscale.ckhifpaueqm7.us-east-1.rds.amazonaws.com**
-).
-Save the file.

 1. After reviewing and getting comfortable with the CodeDeploy configs, go ahead and create the CodeDeploy application:

 	```
 	aws deploy create-application --application-name koelApp
 	```

-1. Browse to the AWS CodeDeploy console at [https://console.aws.amazon.com/codesuite/codedeploy/applications](https://console.aws.amazon.com/codesuite/codedeploy/applications) to check out your newly created application.
+1. Browse to the [AWS CodeDeploy console](https://console.aws.amazon.com/codesuite/codedeploy/applications), make sure your region is selected in the upper right-hand corner dropdown, and then click on your application to check out your newly created application.

+	>Note: The CodeDeploy console will not default to your current region.
+Please make sure to click on **Select a Region** in the upper right-hand corner and select your region in the dropdown.

 1. Next, push the application to the CodeDeploy S3 bucket.
 Be sure to replace **%codeDeployBucket%** with the value in the CloudFormation stack outputs:

 	```
 	aws deploy push --application-name koelApp --s3-location s3://%codeDeployBucket%/koelApp.zip --no-ignore-hidden-files
 	```

-1. Browse to the S3 console at [https://s3.console.aws.amazon.com/s3/home](https://s3.console.aws.amazon.com/s3/home) to check out your newly created application bundle in the
+	>Note: You will get output similiar to the following.
+This is normal and correct:

+	>*To deploy with this revision, run: aws deploy create-deployment --application-name koelApp --s3-location bucket=runningamazonec2workloadsatscale-codedeploybucket-11wv3ggxcni40,key=koelApp.zip,bundleType=zip,eTag=870b90e201bdca3a06d1b2c6cfcaab11-2 --deployment-group-name <deployment-group-name> --deployment-config-name <deployment-config-name> --description <description>*

+1. Find the value of **codeDeployBucket** in the CloudFormation stack outputs.
+This is the bucket you're using for your code deployments.
+Browse to the [S3 console](https://s3.console.aws.amazon.com/s3/home) and click on the bucket.
+You should see your application deployment bundle inside the bucket.

 1. Create the CodeDeploy deployment group by editing **deployment-group.json** and replacing the value of **%codeDeployServiceRole%** from the CloudFormation stack outputs, and then running: